v1b3m/benja.logs/_posts/2023-08-12-one-book-to-rule-them-all.md

 9. **Native American Religions - Oral Traditions:** Many indigenous cultures have oral traditions that pass down sacred stories, teachings, and wisdom from generation to generation, rather than relying on written texts.

 These are just a few examples, and there are many other religious texts and scriptures in different traditions around the world, each with its own unique teachings and significance.

+### "Borrowing" from other texts

+Yes, the Bible contains texts and stories that scholars believe were influenced by or share similarities with earlier texts from various cultures and civilizations.
+Some of these texts predate the composition of the Bible and are thought to have influenced certain narratives and themes within its pages.
+It's important to note that "borrowing" in this context doesn't necessarily mean direct copying, but rather the presence of shared elements, motifs, and cultural influences.
+Here are a few examples:

+1. **Epic of Gilgamesh:** The Epic of Gilgamesh is an ancient Mesopotamian poem that predates many of the texts in the Bible.
+Some scholars believe that certain elements of the Genesis flood narrative in the Bible bear similarities to the flood story in the Epic of Gilgamesh.
+The themes of a great flood and a hero building an ark to save humanity appear in both stories.

+2. **Enuma Elish:** Enuma Elish is another ancient Mesopotamian creation myth that shares some thematic similarities with the opening chapters of Genesis.
+Both texts explore themes of creation, order, and the relationship between the divine and the material world.

+3. **Atrahasis Epic:** Similar to the flood story, the Atrahasis Epic is another Mesopotamian text that contains an account of a great flood and a hero who is instructed to build an ark to save life.

+4. **Ancient Near Eastern Law Codes:** Some elements of biblical law codes, such as the Code of Hammurabi, show similarities to laws found in the Bible.
+While the specific laws may differ, the general idea of codifying laws for societal order is present in both.

+5. **Egyptian Wisdom Literature:** Certain passages in the Bible's wisdom literature, such as the Book of Proverbs, share thematic similarities with ancient Egyptian wisdom literature, such as the Instructions of Amenemope.

+It's important to approach these similarities with an understanding of the cultural and literary context of the time.
+These shared elements often reflect the cultural exchange and interconnections between different civilizations in the ancient Near East.
+While these influences are recognized by scholars, they do not diminish the religious significance of the biblical texts for their respective faith traditions.

 ### Accuracy of the Bible